-Members can download the pattern for free at the usual place, non members can download the parts for £2.50
+Members can download and make the parts for free at the link.
+Non-members can join in the fun for £2.00 / $3.00US Have fun!

-Glue the face to the front of the box.
+Glue the head to one of the faces.

 Make yourself a herd!

 It's been a while since I produced a zine, time to set that straight!

 I'm pleased to present Elephant: Mechanical Solutions to Everyday Problems a fun zine based around the theme of gears.
 Members can download and print out the file now - non-members will be able to download the file and join in the fun next week.
 If you can't wait you can become a member here.

 Once you have the file downloaded, print it out onto normal printer paper.
 Make sure you set your printer to "Landscape" and "Scale to Fit"